Moments (Ayumi Hamasaki song): Commercial performance

 "Moments" debuted at number one on the Oricon Singles Chart, with 157,320 copies sold in its first week.
 The single stayed at the top of the chart for two consecutive weeks, selling 50,999 copies on its second charting week.
 The single slid to number three the following week, selling 27,562 copies.
 It stayed at number nine for the next two weeks, logging sales of 16,646 copies in its fourth charting week and 15,430 copies in its fifth week.
-On its sixth charting week "Moments" slid to number eleven with 10,659 copies sold, before disappearing from of the top twenty entirely the following week.
+On its sixth charting week "Moments" slid to number eleven with 10,659 copies sold, before disappearing from the top twenty entirely the following week.
 "Moments" ranked at number 20 on the year-end Oricon Singles Chart for 2004.
 The single charted in the top 100 for twenty-one weeks and sold a reported total of 302,923 physical copies.
 "Moments" received a platinum certification by the RIAJ for physical sales, a double platinum certification for ringtone sales in August 2006 and a gold certification in digital downloads in January 2014.